michaelHeimes/pm-yourlife-gym/README.md

 Developer Notes:

-Clamp range from 360px to 1332px
+Clamp settings range from 360px to 1332px